Rules to Better Logos - 2 Rules

-Product logo design is an important tool when it comes to promoting SSW’s products or services.
-An SSW product logo must have a unique design that incorporates with SSW corporate visual concept and colors, makes a lasting positive impression on our customers.
+Logo design is an extremely important part of establishing a strong brand for a product or service.
+An effective product logo should have a unique design that incorporates a brand's core visual language and colors, and makes a lasting positive impression on users or customers.

 Figure: Good Example - Some of the current SSW Product Logos

 The following are great ways to establish a recognisable product logo:

 One of the easiest ways to start creating consistency is by forming a color palette.
 Most brands have one primary color they're most known for, and other colors that compliment it.

 The primary colors for SSW are always reflected in our logos:

 Type is another great way to establish strong and consistent branding across different products.
 It's more subtle than color, but customers and consumers can very quickly notice when your typography is inconsistent!